Skip to main content

 Open the stack

-Navigate to Project → Orchestration → Stacks and click the stack name to open its detail view.
+Navigate to Orchestration > Stacks and click the stack name to open its detail view.

-Upload a revised template file or change parameter values, then click Update.
+Modify the template or parameter values, then click Confirm.

 Stack status transitions to Update In Progress, then Update Complete when all changes are applied.